+FLYING FLAG

+Richard Byrd

+mapped large areas

+of land and sea and

+was one of the first explorers to use an aircraft (pp. 56-57).
+In 1926 he flew across the North Pole, and in 1929 he flew over the South Pole.
+This flag was flown from

 Pioneers of the air

-Hot-air and hydrogen balloons were the only way people could fly until the early 20th century.
+Hot-AIR AND HYDROGEN balloons were the only way people could fly until the early 20th century.
 These balloons could not stay aloft for long, and as there was no way to steer them, they traveled with the wind.
 When the Wright brothers made the first successful engine-powered flight in 1903, they heralded a new era of travel.
 Many of the early air pioneers were adventurous travelers who either flew across areas never before visited by humans, or who opened up air routes to previously isolated regions.
-Early aircraft were constructed from wood and fabric and were highly unreliable; many early explorers of the skies were killed when their aircraft broke apart or crashed.
-By the 1930s, aircraft were being used to map areas of land.
-Photographs taken from an aircraft accurately showed the landscapes.
-Today, many maps are completed with the aid of aerial photography.
-It has even been possible to map inaccessible mountain areas.
+Early aircraft were constructed from

+many early explorers of the skies were killed when their aircraft broke apart or crashed.
+By the 1930s, aircraft were being

+used to map areas of land.
+Photographs

+landscapes.
+Today, many maps are

+completed with the aid of aerial

+map inaccessible mountain areas.